 REPRESENTATIVE RESULTS:

-Data collected in the study of Tyler-Julian et al. 8 in 2011 can be used to demonstrate the separate and combined effects of push factors (i.e., ultraviolet-reflective mulch and kaolin application) and a pull factor (i.e., the companion plant Spanish needle, Bidens alba (L.)), on the population dynamics of F. occidentalis adult males and females in tomato flowers (Figure 1A).
+Data collected in the study of Tyler-Julian et al. 9 in 2011 can be used to demonstrate the separate and combined effects of push factors (i.e., ultraviolet-reflective mulch and kaolin application) and a pull factor (i.e., the companion plant Spanish needle, B. alba), on the population dynamics of F. occidentalis adult males and females in tomato flowers (Figure 1A).
 The agricultural plastic mulch treatments in the experiment were used to form the bed of the raised-bed plastic mulch system that is typical of the production system used to grow high-value vegetables in Florida.
 The mechanism of the ultraviolet-reflective mulch in pest control is visual deterrence that disrupts host-finding by the adult thrips.
 Kaolin application on the tomato plants also reflects enough ultraviolet light to deter the thrips adults.
 Therefore, a split-split plot randomized complete block design was employed in the experiment to reduce the inter-plot interference on thrips movement resulting from the ultraviolet-reflecting properties of the mulch and kaolin treatments, with mulch treatment (ultraviolet-reflective vs. conventional black mulch) as the whole plot, kaolin treatment (twice weekly kaolin application vs. no kaolin) as the sub-plot, and companion plant treatment (companion plants vs. no companion) as the sub-subplot.
 Sub-subplot size was 6 beds by 9m with the 4 inner beds of each sub-subplot consisting of one linear row of tomato with a 45-cm spacing between plants for a total of 80 plants per sub-subplot.
 Two rows of Spanish needle were planted into each of the two external beds in the sub-subplots with the companion plant with a 30-cm spacing within and between rows for a total of 128 companion plants per sub-subplot.